History of Alexei Popyrin in Timeline

 Alexei Popyrin

-Alexei Popyrin is an Australian professional tennis player with a career-high singles ranking of world No. 23, achieved in August 2024.
+Alexei Popyrin is an Australian professional tennis player.
+His highest ATP singles ranking is world No. 21, achieved in June 2025.
+He also attained a doubles ranking of No. 235 in June 2022.
 He is currently the No. 2 ranked Australian singles player.
-Popyrin has secured three singles titles on the ATP Tour, notably including a Masters 1000 title in Canada.
-He also reached a career-high doubles ranking of No. 235 in June 2022.
+Popyrin has won three singles titles on the ATP Tour, including a Masters 1000 title in Canada.

 August 1999: Alexei Popyrin's Birth